Lessons Learned From Investigations of Product Failures

 Risk Management

 Since innovation is the beating heart of the medical device industry, any delay of a new product launch can cost a manufacturer millions; time really is money.
-All the more reason that speed is so important in fixing any product problem.
+All the more reason that quality investigation speed is so important in fixing any product problem.

 Yet, many companies are not really prepared for product failure because they lack a crisis playbook.
 Through our work in helping companies investigate and resolve product failures, Regulatory Compliance Associates and The Science Cooperative (Chicago, IL) have gained the following insights about what works (and what doesn’t) in managing a product crisis.